-See Figure 11.
 The standard burner fuel unit is a single-stage, 3450-RPM oil pump.
 Apply this fuel unit only on one-line systems where the fuel supply is on the same level with, or higher than, the burner.
-This ensures oil flow by gravity.
-Also make sure the total lift does not exceed 8 feet (height difference from bottom of oil tank to fuel unit).
 For other conditions, you must provide a two-line fuel system.
 You may also have to change the fuel unit to a two-stage type.